WinawerLab/SampleData/README.md

 ## Dependencies:
 - matlab (version??) must be on the system path (MATLAB 9.6?)
 - [ToolboxToolbox](https://github.com/ToolboxHub/ToolboxToolbox), for managing
   matlab dependencies.
-Follow its README for setting it up.
+See the [Winawer lab wiki](https://wikis.nyu.edu/display/winawerlab/ToolboxToolbox) for info on how to set it up.
   - [Winawer lab Toolbox Registry](https://github.com/WinawerLab/ToolboxRegistry).
 - docker